 Affordable search engine optimization: The searcher who typed this keyword into Google may have a limited budget, but they still need an agency or individual SEO who can help them achieve results.
 Bear in mind that “affordable” is relative.

 For small businesses, the word “affordable” may mean “$500 – $1000 per month”; for multinational digital corporations, $20,000/month may be “affordable.”
 Keep this distinction in mind, when you’re writing your content.

 c).
 Third step: Write the introduction.
 I find it very easy to write an interesting introduction that includes keywords naturally, because I’ve worked hard to acquire a deep understanding of my readers.
+I’ve become a long tail pro to meet their needs.
 You should do the same.

 Headline: Top 10 Search Engine Optimization Companies You Can Trust